newsh/pokeGram/README.md

 ## Features
 * Receive a message for spotted Pokemon including street name, how far away it is, time to get there (by bike or foot), time till it disappears
 * Request a map of Pokemons position
-* Add pokemon to your filter and don't get notifications for them
+* Add pokemon to your filter to disable notifications
 * Set a distance limit and don't be notified of pokemon out of your reach
 * Set a language for Pokemon's names.
 Including English, German, French, Japanese
 * and more

+_Configuring the bot affects only the user himself.
+All settings are personalized and don't change the bot's behaviour for other users._

 ## Preview
 To see an example of this bot in action you can simply add [@PokegramBerlinBot](https://telegram.me/PokegramBerlinBot) to your Telegram contacts.